 NEW YORK (AP) — Low oil prices have helped cost Exxon its pristine "AAA" credit rating from Standard & Poor's, a label it held for over six decades.

 The top "AAA" credit rating from S&P means a company's debt is the safest possible investment.
-Now only two other U.S. corporations are rated triple-A by S&P: consumer and medical products company Johnson & Johnson and technology company Microsoft Corp.
+Now only two other U.S. corporations are rated triple-A by S&P: consumer and medical products company Johnson & Johnson and technology company Microsoft.

-S&P said Tuesday that it lowered Exxon's rating one notch to "AA+" because of slumping oil prices and the "large dividend payments" the oil giant makes to shareholders.
-The credit-rating agency said Exxon is more likely to pay dividends than save money or reduce its debt.
-Exxon had held the "AAA" rating since at least 1949, S&P said.
+S&P says it lowered Exxon's rating one notch to "AA+" because of slumping oil prices and the large dividend payments the oil giant makes to shareholders.
+The credit-rating agency says Exxon is more likely to pay dividends than save money or reduce its debt.

-Exxon Mobil Corp., which is based in Irving, Texas, said in a statement that nothing has changed about its "financial philosophy" and that it places a "high value on its strong credit position."
+Exxon Mobil Corp., which is based in Irving, Texas, said in a statement that nothing has changed about its "financial philosophy."